SymfonyCasts/design-patterns/sfcasts/factory.md

 Okay, what we've done so far may *seem* insignificant, but we've accomplished *a lot*.
-We've encapsulated *how* `AttackType` objects are created *throughout* our application and, as a bonus, we also set the foundation for handling *families* of `AttackTypes`.
+We've encapsulated *how* `AttackType` objects are created *throughout* our application and, as a bonus, we also set the foundation for handling *families* of `AttackType`'s.
 We'll talk about that more later on.

 The *next* step is to inject the `AttackTypeFactory` into the `CharacterBuilder`.
 Open that up and, at the top, add a constructor with an argument - `private readonly AttackTypeFactory $attackTypeFactory`.
 Then, find the `buildCharacter()` method.
 That's where we call `createAttackType()`.
-I'll split that onto multiple lines so it's easier to read.
+I'll split this onto multiple lines so it's easier to read.
 And now, replace `createAttackType()` with `$this->attackTypeFactory->create()`. *Perfect*!
 Let's do the same thing in `GameInfoCommand`.
 Open that... and add a constructor.
 We can let PhpStorm auto-generate that for us so it automatically adds the